scchess/Qualimap/doc/analysis.rst

 :guilabel:`Library protocol`
   The strand-specficity of the sequencing library.
 By default non-strand specific library is assumed.

+:guilabel:`Paired-end analysis`
+   This option activates counting of pair fragments instead of counting of single reads.
+Only valid for paired-end sequencing experiments.

+:guilabel:`Alignment sorted by name`
+   The paired-end analysis requires the BAM file to be sorted by name.
+If the BAM file is already sorted by name, then this option should be check, otherwise temporary BAM sorted by name will be created.

 :guilabel:`Output counts`
    If checked, the gene counts will be saved to a specified file.

 :guilabel:`Path to counts`
    Path to the output file with the computed counts.

+Advanced parameters
+"""""""""""""""""""

+:guilabel:`Multi-mapped reads`
+   Select method to count reads that are mapped to several genome locations.
+By default only **uniquely-mapped-reads** are used to compute counts.
+However, it is possible to include multimapped reads by activating **proprtional** method.
+More details :ref:`here <multimapped-reads-count>`.

 Output
 ^^^^^^